 By consolidating development around a single cloud technology, our software engineers can focus their resources on accelerating innovation and developing new features, rather than on maintaining legacy compatibility.

-Contrary to on-premise software, which requires physical hardware, it’s typically quite cost-effective to spin up a new instance or environment with cloud services.
+Contrary to on-premises software, which requires physical hardware, it’s typically quite cost-effective to spin up a new instance or environment with cloud services.
 This has made it possible for us to provide each customer with a development sandbox to try upcoming features, test the next release candidate, or validate custom integrations.

 CHILI publisher is always part of an integrated ecosystem of software – and chances are, the other software you are using in this integrated solution are also cloud-based services.
-By moving all of the software components into the cloud, your entire platform will operate at peak performance due to the low latency between major cloud services.
+By moving all software components into the cloud, your entire platform will operate at peak performance due to the low latency between major cloud services.

 Preferably, customers should make the switch to our next generation product, CHILI publisher Online, as soon as possible so they can continue to receive valuable product updates, support, and have access to revolutionary new features not available in their legacy product – such as Dynamic Layouts and Smart Crop, which enables creative automation by allowing templates to intelligently scale and adapt to any size for print and digital.